thakurankit012/PorTFolio/README.md

 npm start
 ```

-want to make your portfolio just download the project and edit as per your details
+you can make changes in this project just clone this repo and make it your own portfolio...
-my portfolio project is in progress ....
+this project is in progress... things will gonna change.